DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Inside building it should be effective against demons."

 Demon's confusion lasted only few moments.
-Kay run away in opposite direction to power room.
+Kai run away in opposite direction to power room.
 While piercing sound of alarm no longer could be heard, shivering killing intent arose.

 "It is chasing us!?
 Rinne, camouflage!"